LeslieLeung/dify-connector/README.md

   - ✅DingTalk
   - (Planned) Telegram
   - more to come...(PRs are welcome)
+- Use as a Go SDK for Dify
 - (Planned) Management console to manage IM channels and Dify apps
 - (Planned) Provide moderation API for Dify apps